Organism, Causative Agent, or Etiologic Agent

 Recent Texas Trends

 Tetanus is rare in Texas.
 People who have never been vaccinated or who have not had a booster in recent years are at highest risk for tetanus.
-In the past five years, Texas has only had a total of six cases, 1 case in 2009, 2 cases in 2011 and 3 cases in 2012.
+In the past five years, Texas has had a total of eight cases, 1 case in 2009, no cases in 2010, 2 cases in 2011, 3 cases in 2012, and 2 cases in 2012.
 One of the three tetanus patients in 2012 died from the disease.